 5. Use a Descriptive File Name

 Name your images accurately.
-This both helps with SEO – Google pays attention to the file title – and with organization in your own data management.
+This helps with SEO – Google pays attention to the file title – and with the organization in your data management.
 Describe what is happening in the image if possible.
-An image that says “Windows 10 security settings firewall” is much more helpful than an image that just says “Windows 10.”
+An image that says “Windows 10 security settings firewall” is much more helpful than an image that says “Windows 10.”

 6. Write SEO-Friendly Alt Text

-The alt text or alt tag section of an image adds more information: Specifically, the alt text will be displayed if the image can’t be loaded for whatever reason.
+An image’s alt text or alt tag section adds more information: Specifically, the alt text will be displayed if the image can’t be loaded for whatever reason.
 As a result, Google also pays attention to this text when categorizing images and ranking web pages.

 You should always include alt text, but what should it say?
 As with the title, you should try to describe what is happening in the image, although you can go into a little more detail here.
 When possible, try to include the keyword for this section of content as well, but only use it once and where it’s applicable.

 An additional point: While not exactly alt text, you can also improve your image by adding identifying tags.
 You can learn more about what tags to use with Google’s quick guide.
-If you have specific questions about tagging an image, you can always ask us!
+You can always ask us if you have specific questions about tagging an image!

 7. Caption the Image Properly